rails/rails/guides/source/4_2_release_notes.md

     skip_filter           => skip_action_callback
     ```

-    If your application is depending on these methods, you should use the
+    If your application currently depends on these methods, you should use the
     replacement `*_action` methods instead.
 These methods will be deprecated in
-    the future and eventually removed from Rails.
+    the future and will eventually be removed from Rails.

     (Commit [1](https://github.com/rails/rails/commit/6c5f43bab8206747a8591435b2aa0ff7051ad3de),
     [2](https://github.com/rails/rails/commit/489a8f2a44dc9cea09154ee1ee2557d1f037c7d4))